freenet/web/hugo-site/content/_index.md

 Introducing Freenet—a decentralized replacement for the World Wide Web.
-Acting as a global, shared computing platform, Freenet can be accessed via a standard web browser or integrated into third-party applications.
+Acting as a global, shared computing platform, Freenet can be accessed via a standard web browser or seamlessly integrated into third-party applications like games.

 Freenet is flexible enough to build entirely decentralized alternatives to existing centralized services, such as messaging, social media, email, and